openlit/dokumetry-python/README.md

   api_key="YOUR_ANTHROPIC_API_KEY",
 )

-# Pass the above `client` object along with your DOKU URL and API key and this will make sure that all Anthropic calls are automatically tracked.
+# Pass the above `client` object along with your Doku Ingester URL and API key and this will make sure that all Anthropic calls are automatically tracked.
-dokumetry.init(llm=client, doku_url="YOUR_DOKU_URL", api_key="YOUR_DOKU_TOKEN")
+dokumetry.init(llm=client, doku_url="YOUR_INGESTER_DOKU_URL", api_key="YOUR_DOKU_TOKEN")

 message = client.messages.create(
   max_tokens=1024,
   messages=[
       {
           "role": "user",
-          "content": "What is LLM OBservability and Monitoring?", }
+          "content": "What is LLM Observability and Monitoring?", }
   ],
   model="claude-3-opus-20240229",